 The full Fireball Dragon ruleset can be found in the Lorebook.

-The Iron Covenant is one of the oldest organisations in the world, and unlike most ancient orders they care very little for blood status or lineage.
+The Iron Covenant is one of the oldest organisations in the world, and, unlike most ancient orders, they care very little for blood status or lineage.
 They focus their intentions on the most talented and gifted among witchards, and seek out those with an unquenchable thirst for knowledge.
 The Covenant’s history is shrouded in mists of lies and layers of deception, and even individual chapter leaders rarely know the true origins of the organisation.
-It has been the Covenants singular mission through the ages to uncover the mysteries of our world and unlock its hidden knowledge.
+It has been the Covenant’s singular mission through the ages to uncover the mysteries of our world and unlock its hidden knowledge.

 Members of the Iron Covenant believe that there is no such thing as Dark or Light magic, only the right and the wrong way to use it.
-While it is true that some of the worst horrors ever unleashed upon witchard society was because of the actions of the Covenant, it is also equally true that the organisation has kept the world from toppling into chaos on more than one occasion.
-In many ways the Iron Covenant view themselves as the finger on the scales, keeping everything in perfect balance, at any cost.
+While it is true that some of the worst horrors ever unleashed upon the witchard society was because of the actions of the Covenant, it is also equally true that the organisation has kept the world from toppling into chaos on more than one occasion.
+In many ways, the Iron Covenant view themselves as the finger on the scales, keeping everything in perfect balance, at any cost.

-There are many reasons to join the Covenant, but the members are united by their wish to plumb the depths of magical knowledge, their will to wield the power of truly remarkable and dark forces and their belief that mutual protection from those forces is preferable to working as a lone wolf.
-Sometimes that belief is not enough, however, and members have been known to disappear without a trace after going in too deep.
+There are many reasons to join the Covenant, but the members are united by their wish to plumb the depths of magical knowledge, their will to wield the power of truly remarkable and dark forces, and their belief that mutual protection from those forces is preferable to working as a lone wolf.
+Sometimes that belief is not enough, however, and members have been known to disappear without a trace after getting in too deep.

-While each chapter operates with almost full autonomy and independence the Covenant is ruled by a group known only as The Artisans.
-Occasionally they will make demands or requests of individual chapters.
+While each chapter operates with almost full autonomy and independence, the Covenant is ruled by a group known only as The Artisans.
+Occasionally, they will make demands or requests of individual chapters.
 One would do well to heed their requests.